 ● “I’ve flown to and from China every year for five years.
 Every time I came back to the States it would take me 2-3 weeks to get completely over jet lag and then it would take me 1-2 weeks to get over it when I returned to China.
 The time difference is 12-13 hours.
 I’m a pretty erratic sleeper in the first place so the jet lag was always tough for me.
 Somebody told me about sleeping grounded.
 Skeptical, I tried the mat.
 Surprisingly, I was over jet lag within three days.
 I couldn’t believe it!”

-● “I am a motivational speaker and travel around the world for my work.
+● From Jim Bagnola, motivational speaker, Fairfield, Iowa (2012): “I travel constantly around the world for my work.
 When I arrive at foreign destinations and check into my hotel, I walk barefoot on grass wherever I can find it.
 Sometimes it is right in front of the hotel or in the courtyard.
 I do 20 minutes, and sometimes people will come up to me and ask what I am doing.
 I attempt to tell them about grounding and jet lag, and they look at me as if I am crazy.
 I also sleep grounded.
 This works for me better than all the treatments, remedies, and gadgets I have tried previously to counteract jet lag.”

 How exactly does grounding help beat jet lag?
 Here’s our theory: At any point on the planet, the Earth’s surface electric potential (level) fluctuates according to the position of the sun and moon, creating such cycles as the circadian cycle.
 Grounding yourself after a long flight basically resets your inner clockwork to “local time” on the ground, and thus helps to reduce the jet lag.